redhat-developer/odo/docs/website/docs/user-guides/advanced/using-odo-with-other-clusters.md

     odo preference set Ephemeral true -f
     ```
 2. If the Devfile contains a `volume` component, then set its `ephemeral` property to `true`.

    The above configuration will use the [`emptyDir` Ephemeral volumes](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) instead of creating Persistent Volumes to mount the source files; it also ensures the current user can read/write to the directories.

 ### Define custom location to mount volumes and project source
-All the Devfiles provided by the [Devfile Registry](https://registry.devfile.io) use container image set a non-root user, which is why we see these permission related issues; we usually do not see this for a root user.
+Most of the Devfiles provided by the [Devfile Registry](https://registry.devfile.io) use container images with a non-root user, which is why we see these permission related issues; we usually do not see this for a root user.

 When a user does not have access to all the locations in a system, we need to provide a way to use a location where the user can read/write.
 There are 2 parts to this solution as well:
 1. Set `sourceMapping` of the Devfile `container` component to a location where the user has read/write access.
-2. If a Devfile `volume` component is defined, then ensure that the `.volumeMounts.path` of the Devfile container component where the volume will be mount is in a location where the user has read/write access.
+2. If a Devfile `volume` component is defined, then ensure that the `.volumeMounts.path` of the Devfile container component where the volume will be mounted is in a location where the user has read/write access.

 <details>
 <summary>Example <code>java-maven</code> Devfile with custom <code>sourceMapping</code> and volume mount location.</summary>